 The Dutch and Belgian landscape is in constant movement.
 The primordial forces of wind and water play a significant role in this.

 The Turbine Plays is a transdisciplinary, artistically driven project, imaginatively connects energy professionals, citizens, heritage professionals, artists and musicians.
-They will work together to contribute to landscape transition and climate adaptation in innovative ways.
+They will work together to contribute to energy transition, landscape transition and climate adaptation in innovative ways.
 The project reaches into our past and integrates the future.
 We focus on climate, weather and especially wind as a key player in our cultural heritage.
 Wind is a co-player in shaping our country, our identity and cultural expressions.

 The Turbine Plays works at the intersection of research, the arts, education and public engagement.